Booking Tickets

 2. Get offers for the journey you want

-3. Create booking from the offer (createBooking)
+3. Create booking from one or more offer IDs (createBooking), optionally with passengers

 5. Select offers (if you want different options than defaults)